dan-haggerty/ga-donation-analytics/README.md

 Code credited to Jim Gianognlio at [Lunametrics](http://www.lunametrics.com/).

-README by Dan Haggerty at Public Broadcasting Service.
+README by Dan Haggerty at Public Broadcasting Service (PBS).